MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 >
 The trash when clicked will now delete notes.

-Time to enable the table row selection to trigger the seque to the `Note Display View Controller`.
+Time to enable the table row selection to trigger the segue to the `Note Display View Controller`.

 > [action]
 > Uncomment the following code in your `UITableViewDelegate` extension.
 >
 	self.performSegueWithIdentifier("ShowExistingNote", sender: self)

-Ah those good handy seque identifiers...
+Ah those good handy segue identifiers...

 ##Bonus
 You may have noticed we are now perform a `Delete` operation in two seperate places, this seems like a good candidate to refactor and ensure we have a unified function that perhaps takes